 Basic Courses - Courses that individual Kingsborough departments feel are essential for college students so that they may learn the fundamental and basic concepts of a discipline.
 Basic courses are designated by a “+”.
 Some basic courses require prerequisite courses or departmental permission.
 This is indicated within the course description.

 Bursar - The Bursar's Office handles tuition payments, check distribution, and parking permits within Kingsborough Community College.

-Change of Curriculum - Prior to filing for a Change of Curriculum, a student must consult a counselor so that all implications may be explored and made clear to them and to learn when the change will be effective.
-If the student then feels that it wise to change majors, he or she must obtain a “Change of Curriculum” form in the registrar’s office.
+Change of Curriculum - Prior to filing for a Change of Curriculum, a student must consult an academic advisor so that all implications may be explored and made clear to them and to learn when the change will be effective.
+If the student then feels that it wise to change majors, he or she must obtain a “Change of Curriculum” form in the registrar’s office room A-101.
 The College reserves the right to limit admission to any curriculum.
 There are special requirements for changing to the NURSING, EARLY CHILDHOOD EDUCATION, and MENTAL HEALTH curricula.
-Please see the appropriate departments or counselors for details.
+Please see the appropriate departments or advisors for details.

 - To make sessions change – Day to Evening or Evening to Day or non-degree to degree – students must file the appropriate form in the Registrar’s Office (A-101) before the deadline dates as indicated in the college calendar.

 Co-requisite - A course or a skill level that you must have successfully completed at the same time as another course.
 Check the college catalog or current Schedule of Classes to determine any prerequisite requirements.

 CUNY Proficiency Exam (CPE) - (Exam no longer given) The CPE is an exam that was meant to determine a student’s proficiency in the areas of reading, writing and critical thinking.

 College Wide Requirements - courses all students must take in order to graduate.
 (For example, English 12 and English 24)